micahwoods/micahwoods.github.io/_posts/2019-07-09-nitrogen-in-rain-or-nitrogen-from-the-soil.md

 The other day it rained at [ATC南店](https://twitter.com/search?src=typd&q=%23ATC%E5%8D%97%E5%BA%97).
 I knew that the grasses would grow at a faster rate after the rain than they had been growing prior to the rain.

 ![rain on pots at ATC南店](/img/atc_minami_rain.jpg)
 <small><strong>Some grass at ATC南店 after a tropical thunderstorm.
-I wondered about the subsequent grass growth, and how to partition the cause between N from the rain, increased N mineralization, or increased soil moisture content. </strong></small>
+I wondered about the subsequent grass growth, and how to partition the cause of that growth between N from the rain, increased N mineralization, or increased soil moisture content.</strong></small>

 But I also wondered about the cause of that future growth.
 Would there be a substantial amount of nitrogen (N) supplied because of lightning in that storm?
 Almost certainly not.
 Would there have been a lot of N in the rain itself?
 Maybe.
 That's something I could check.
 Would there be a flush of N mineralization from soil organic matter?
 I could calculate that.
 Would the growth be from the water itself?
 Perhaps.
 I wondered if I could make some calculations to express the probable growth effects on the same scale.